 In this blueprint, we will focus on Transactional, Solution, Consultative and Provocative selling.

-The transactional sales process is a reactionary one.
+The transactional sales methodology is reactionary.
 Customers know what they want, and they are price shopping for lead times.
 They may be willing to forfeit a specific feature if it can save them a lot of money.

-Clients don’t value the role salespeople perform and prefer that salespeople be excluded from the process altogether, or replaced by web-based conversations and text/chat through which they get direct and short answers.
+In transaction selling, clients don’t value the role salespeople perform, and usually prefer that salespeople are excluded from the process altogether.
+Sometimes, buyers like to see sellers replaced by web-based conversations and text/chat, through which they get direct and short answers.

 Figure 2.
 Transactional Selling in which clients do most of the education on their own

 The solution sales process is a reactionary process.
 A customer understands the problem and has a pretty good idea of what solution they are looking for.
-They are not quite price shopping (making it transactional), and they are looking for specific features that they are willing to pay more for.
+They are not quite price shopping (which would make it transactional), but they are looking for specific features that they are willing to pay more for.
 They may have narrowed it down to 2 or 3 providers by the time they reach out to you.

 Figure 3.
 Solution Selling often follows an Inbound Lead

-In consultative selling, you are investing early on in the client to educate them on what is important based on what you have seen in the market.
-You are educating the customer, helping them understand the real problem, and teaching them how to look for the right solution.
+In consultative selling, you invest in educating the client on what is important based on what you have seen in the market.
+You help them understand the real problem, and teach them how to look for the right solution.